Simple squamous epithelium is an example of which organizational ... | Channels for Pearson+

 1

-Step 1: Understand the organizational levels in the human body.
-These levels include cells, tissues, organs, and organ systems, arranged hierarchically from simplest to most complex.
+Step 1: Begin by understanding the organizational levels in the human body.
+These levels include: cells, tissues, organs, organ systems, and the organism itself.
+Each level builds upon the previous one.

 Step 2: Recall the definition of a tissue.
 A tissue is a group of similar cells that work together to perform a specific function.
 Examples include epithelial tissue, connective tissue, muscle tissue, and nervous tissue.